jbm-home/writeepi/README.md

 Simple, accessible but powerful all-in-one word-processing and organization app for writers

 ![screenshot](assets/capture.png)
+## Community
+Join our community to share ideas, ask questions and more on the [Reddit r/Writeepi](https://www.reddit.com/r/Writeepi/)
+## Features
+- **Organize chapters** with an intuitive structure to easily navigate and reorder your story.
+- **Add contextual notes** or use a **dedicated note section** to keep track of ideas and research.
+- **Manage and organize characters** to maintain consistency and detail throughout your writing.
+- **Handle and track locations** with dedicated tools for setting development.
+- **Multi-language support** (French, English, Italian, German, and Spanish) for a flexible writing environment.
+- **Export your project** in multiple formats, including **PDF, EPUB, DOCX**, and the native **JSON** format for backup or later import.
+- **Text-to-speech integration** to listen to your text for better proofreading and accessibility.
+- **Word count tracker** and global writing goals to help you meet your objectives.
+- **More features coming soon** to enhance your writing experience even further.
 ## Story
 ### Looking for a simple yet powerful writing tool that keeps your work organized and secure?
 This project was born from my own need to store writing projects in a safe, easy-to-manage format, with handy features like chapter and scene organization, location and character tracking, and context-based note-taking.